cpicanco/cpicanco.github.io/_posts/2015-06-12-interacting-with-schedules-of-reinforcement.md

 	- `d` is deviation from the mean.

 - **`DRH x t`**, differential reinforcement of high rates
-	- present a consequence after occurence of `x` responses iff emmited before a time interval `t` has ended.
+	- present a consequence after occurrence of `x` responses iff emitted before a time interval `t` has ended.
 This is, there is a reset of a response counter at the end of the `t` interval when the number of responses is lower than `x` and the reset and a consequence when the number of responses is equal to or greater than `x`.

 - **`DRL t`**, differential reinforcement of low rates
 	- present a consequence to a response iff the response has been preceded by a time interval `t` without emission of the response.